Join our Lenten Campaign 2024.

 “Beloved, all that is harsh and difficult I want for myself, and all that is gentle and sweet for thee.”

 Words for a Christmas mom to try out, if no one is helping like they should (but don’t be afraid to let them know how they should help).

 “It is great wisdom to know how to be silent and to look at neither the remarks, nor the deeds, nor the lives of others.”

 A reminder to avoid gossip at the office Christmas party!

 “In the dark night of the soul, bright flows the river of God.”

 If you are depressed at Christmas, think of God as the Christmas star — or string of lights — whose light is out there whether you see it now or not.

 “In the evening of life, we will be judged on love alone.”

-Christmas is a time to give — gifts, time and love.
-And giving remains the best antidote to depression.
+Christmas is a time to give — gifts, time, and love.
+And giving remains a great antidote to depression.

 St. Therese of Lisieux and fighting the Christmas Blues